mohanedy/go-router-example-with-type-safe-routes/README.md

 }
 ```

 But hold on, how do we access the `AppNavigator` instance from our pages?
-Fortunately, we can utilize extension methods to enable any widget to access the app navigator.
+Fortunately, we can utilize extension methods on the `BuildContext` to enable any widget to access the app navigator.

 ```dart
 extension NavigationHelpersExt on BuildContext {